Combinatorics on Number Walls and the $P(t)$-adic Littlewood Conjecture: Combinatorics on Number Walls

-\begin{proof} For the sake of brevity, the formulae are proved in triples: the value of $Q(B_1,B_2,m)$ is derived for a generic choice of $B_2$.
-To obtain an individual formula, a specification of the shape of $B_2$ is made and a simple calculation is performed.
-Each formulae will be referred to with the labels from Lemma \ref{blades}. \\
+Every formula is proved using the same idea.
+The Tree diagram for $B_1$ shows which possible profiles the right-side blade could take when the generating sequence is extended by two entries, and how many of those extensions result in each right-side blade profile.
+The induction hypothesis is then applied and some basic algebra is completed.\\

-The lemma is proved by induction on $m$.
-The base cases are given by the Tree Diagrams (Figures \ref{XXXTD}, \ref{XXOTD} and \ref{XOXTD}), and it is clear these are well-defined.
-Assume that these formulas hold and that the function is well-defined up to $m-1$.
-The following dot diagram displays the situation:
+The proof of Lemma \ref{blades} is split into two parts.
+Within each part, the formulae are proved in triples: given a choice of $B_1$, the value of $C(B_1,B_2,m)$ is derived for a generic choice of $B_2$.
+To obtain an individual formula, a specification of the profile of $B_2$ is made and a calculation is performed.
+Each formulae will be referred to with the labels from Lemma \ref{blades}.